 It is common knowledge that candles can be made from a variety of waxes.
 Perhaps the most common are paraffin and vegetable based waxes.
 Beeswax is one of the purest and most natural waxes.
 It is one of the only waxes that is being used primarily in its raw form with only filtering for processing.
 Unlike other inferior waxes, beeswax is all natural.
 Beeswax candles are intrinsic to a healthy home and lifestyle.
 When burning, beeswax candles give off a warm golden glow.

-Summer garden party - lantern lit with a beeswax tea-light.
+Me and friends at a Summer garden party - lantern lit with our beeswax tea light.

 What are the benefits of beeswax candles over paraffin or gel candles?